InsightDataScience/aws-ops-insight/README.md

 # AWS Ops for Insight
-Collection of Terraform and Ansible scripts for easy AWS operations
+Collection of Terraform (0.12.x) and Ansible scripts for easy AWS operations.

-# Set up your Linux User on the Shared Control Machine
-The entire setup will be done from the Control machine, which you can log into with a Linux user that has been created for you already.
-Before you can start setting up AWS, you need to log into the control machine:

-## Logging into the Control Machine
-On your local machine, download the `control.pem` key from Mattermost, and make sure the `control.pem` has the proper permissions with:

-    chmod 400 <path/to/your/pem.key>

-Next log into your user on the Control Machine provided by Insight, which you should be able to do with a command using the following command:

-    ssh -i <path/to/your/pem.key> <lowercase_first_name>-<lowercase_last_initial>@<location>.insightdata.com

-Where location is either `bos`, `ny`, or `sv` depending on your location.
-For example, assuming your PEM key is in your `.ssh` directory, you can log into the Boston control machine with:

-    ssh -i ~/.ssh/control.pem david-d@bos.insightdata.com

-Alternatively, use `nano ~/.ssh/config` or `vim ~/.ssh/config` to add the following to my local machine's `.ssh/config`:

-    Host dd-control
-        HostName bos.insightdata.com
-        User david-d
-        Port 22
-        IdentityFile ~/.ssh/control.pem

-and then log in using the command `ssh dd-control` for my convenience.

-**The remainder of the commands in the setup are all done from the control machine.**

-## Clone this repo into the home directory on the control machine
+## Clone this repo into the home directory to your local machine

-This machine is pre-installed with Terraform and Ansible, and is designed to allow you to spin up the necessary infrastructure with minimal setup.
+This repo is pre-installed with Terraform and Ansible, and is designed to allow you to spin up the necessary infrastructure with minimal setup.
 However, you still need to change to the home directory (abbreviated `~` in bash) and download the latest scripts from this repo:

     cd ~
     git clone https://github.com/InsightDataScience/aws-ops-insight.git

 ## AWS credentials for your IAM user (not the root account)
-Your Linux user has a `.profile` file in your home directory where you can configure your control machine.
-Add the AWS credentials for your IAM user to your `.profile` using your editor of choice (e.g. with a command like `nano ~/.profile` or `vim ~/.profile`).
+Your Linux user has a `.profile` file in your home directory where you can configure your local machine.
+The AWS credentials for your IAM user should be placed in the `.profile` using your editor of choice (e.g. with a command like `nano ~/.profile` or `vim ~/.profile`).
 Of course, your credentials will be different, but you should have something like this in your `.profile`:

     export AWS_ACCESS_KEY_ID=ABCDE1F2G3HIJKLMNOP
     export AWS_SECRET_ACCESS_KEY=1abc2d34e/f5ghJKlmnopqSr678stUV/WXYZa12